Our Goals & Priorites

 Our association is the members' source of information about their industry.
 We are in business to find answers to their questions.

 - No other media has the ability to deliver markets, individuals and profits like community newspapers.
 We reach almost every household in Ontario.

 - Community newspapers are used by a vast array of advertisers for display advertising, advertorial, classifieds and flyers.
-Community newspapers in Ontario distributed about 2.5 billion flyers in 2003.
+Community newspapers in Canada distributed about 9.5 billion flyers in 2010.

 - The majority of community newspapers are published weekly.
 A few members with high circulations may publish more than once a week.
 Others publish monthly.

-- The majority of owners are small, grassroots businessmen and women.
-Larger corporations own about 45% of OCNA members in Ontario, including Metroland Printing, Publishing and Distributing; Osprey Media Group; and Bowes Publishers/Sun Media.
+- About half of owners are small, grassroots businessmen and women.
+Larger corporations own about 56% of OCNA members in Ontario, including Metroland Printing, Publishing and Distributing; Sun Media; Post Media and TC Media.